-Within Norfolk there are seven separate District Council areas (as shown in Fig.2), each of which is a Local Planning authority.
+Within Norfolk there are seven separate District Council areas10 (as shown in Fig.2), each of which is a Local Planning authority.
 Overlying parts of five of these areas (and also part of Waveney District in Suffolk) is the Broads Authority which is the Local Planning Authority for its area rather than the District Councils.
-The Broads Authority Executive Area (in which the Broads Authority are the planning authority) overlays these administrative areas and is illustrated in Figure 1.
+The Broads Authority Executive Area (in which the Broads Authority are the planning authority) overlays these administrative areas and is illustrated in the Figure below.